CTL-PROJECTS/CTL-soft-solid/README.md

 <img src="https://www.complexfluids.ethz.ch/images/PROJECT-soft-solid.PNG" width="50%">

+The following tasks are meant to become python-functions, with some input like the set of *g,k,T,N* and some output like *X,Y,L".

 ## Task 1: create_initial_configuration(*g,k,T,N*)

 1. Place *N* $\times$ *N* nodes on a regular two-dimensional grid with lattice spacing *g* in a square box of size *L* $\times$ *L* where *L = gN*.
 The box is centered at the origin, i.e., the coordinates are all in [-*L*/2,*L*/2].